 ON Gold Standard Whey Ingredients

 For something so popular and so inexpensive, the ingredients list is surprisingly short.
-Let’s look at the Double Rich Chocolate flavor’s ingredients list: first there’s a protein blend of whey protein isolates, concentrate, and peptides; then cocoa, lecithin, natural and artificial flavors, acesulfame potassium, Aminogen, and Lactase.
+Here is the Double Rich Chocolate flavor’s ingredients list:

-Regarding the other ingredients, lecithin is used to improve mixability, Aminogen is a blend of enzymes that should help to digest the protein and reduce gas, and Lactase should make the lactose easier to digest.
+Regarding the other ingredients, lecithin is used to improve mixability.
+Aminogen is a blend of enzymes that help digest the protein and reduce gas, and Lactase should make lactose easier to digest.
 The acesulfame potassium is a sweetener — about 200 times sweeter than sugar — that’s controversial in some circles but appears to have no negative effects at low levels.